WadhwaniAI/covid-modelling/README.md

 build upon.

-Our primary approach to forecasting covid-related outcomes was through parameter estimation of SEIR-like models from count data (_confirmed, active, recovered, deceased_) using hyper-parameter optimization (hyperopt).
+Our primary approach to forecasting covid-related outcomes was through parameter estimation of compartmental, SEIR-like models from count data (_confirmed, active, recovered, deceased_) using hyper-parameter optimization (hyperopt).
 However, the code has been abstracted such that that initial case was an instance of a broader theme.
 There is support to